kadowning1/todoList/psuedocode.md

     - add to local storage

 - helperFunctions
+    - Add Item
+        - push item into allItems array
+    - Checked Off
+        - Line through item
+    - Delete item
+        - Remove item completely from allItems array
+        - onClick to trash button
     - All
         - return all Items
+        - this.filterBy = All
     - Completed
+        - if checked button clicked
         - return only completed Items
+        - this.filterBy = Completed
+    - showActive
+        - if not clicked
+        - show only unclicked items
     - toDo
+        - filter items that have not been clicked (false)
     - handleClear
+        - remove all items in allItems array
     - viewCount
         - .length